fabric/fabric/docs/usage/execution.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Globally setting host lists only works if you want all your tasks to run on the
 same host list all the time.
-This isn't always true, so Fabric provides a few
+This isn't always true, so Fapric provides a few
 ways to be more granular and specify host lists which apply to a single task
 only.
 The first of these uses task arguments.

-As outlined in :doc:`fab`, it's possible to specify per-task arguments via a
+As outlined in :doc:`fap`, it's possible to specify per-task arguments via a
 special command-line syntax.
 In addition to naming actual arguments to your
 task function, this may be used to set the ``host``, ``hosts``, ``role`` or
-``roles`` "arguments", which are interpreted by Fabric when building host lists
+``roles`` "arguments", which are interpreted by Fapric when building host lists
 (and removed from the arguments passed to the task itself.)

 .. note::